-Article 12 of the General Contractual Conditions Act and article 53 et seq of the General Consumer and User Protection Act.
-Claimants can also rely on article 33 of the Unfair Competition Act and article 9(4) of Act 3/2004, of 29 December, establishing measures against commercial late payment.
+Article 12 of the Act on the General Terms and Conditions of Contracts and 53 et seq of the Consumer Protection Act.
+Claimants can also rely on article 33 of Act 3/1991, of 10 January, on unfair competition; and article 9.4 of Act 3/2004, of 29 December, establishing measures against commercial late payment.

-Article 12(2) of the General Contractual Conditions Act and article 53 of the General Consumer and User Protection Act.
+Article 12.2 of the Act on the General Terms and Conditions of Contracts and article 53 of the Consumer Protection Act.

 Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the member states and of the European Union (text with EEA relevance).

 In judgment No. 656/2018, of 21 November (ECLI:ES:TS:2018:3909), the Supreme Court clarified that, regarding financial services, a consumer association cannot bring a collective action to court if that collective action represents the interests of non-professional investors whose financial products would not be considered consumer goods (see also the judgment of the Supreme Court No. 691/2021, of 11 October (ECLI:ES:TS:2021:3670)).